Rainyan/sourcemod-nt-ghost-distribution/README.md

 * The ghost spawned in the same location twice in a row!
   * This is intended–all results are equally likely, including getting the same exact spawn twice.
 * What's the diffence between this and the [*nt_ghost_spawn_bias*](https://github.com/softashell/nt-sourcemod-plugins/blob/master/scripting/nt_ghost_spawn_bias.sp) plugin?
-  * This plugin ensured uniform distribution and nothing more.
+  * This plugin is focused on ensuring uniform distribution and nothing more.
     Soft's plugin implements a controlled bias of *n* same ghost spawns in a row, which can be used to play "sides" for the same ghost spawn point.
 * Should I use both plugins?